-Low-income populations in rural areas are incorporated as a formula factor, similar to the
+Low-income populations in rural areas are incorporated as a formula factor, similar to the repealed Job Access and Reverse Commute (JARC) program.

-• Planning is an eligible activity.

-• Appalachian Development Public Transportation Assistance Formula Program is a set-aside program.

-• Administration, planning, and technical assistance set-aside for states is 10%.

-• Cost of unsubsidized portion of privately provided intercity bus service that connects feeder service is eligible as in-kind local match.

-• Certain expenditures by vanpool operators may be used as local match.
+- Planning is an eligible activity. - Appalachian Development Public Transportation Assistance Formula Program is a set-aside program. - Administration, planning, and technical assistance set-aside for states is 10%. - Cost of unsubsidized portion of privately provided intercity bus service that connects feeder service is eligible as in-kind local match. - Certain expenditures by vanpool operators may be used as local match.